-The following table provides a summary of the compensation received by each of the nonemployee directors during the fiscal year ended December 31, 2022.
+The following table provides a summary of the compensation earned by each of the non-employee directors during the fiscal year ended December 31, 2023.
 Non-employee directors are paid \$60,000 per annum, plus \$20,000 per annum for each committee of the Board ("Committee") of which they are a member.
-The Vice-Chairman of the Board is paid an additional \$40,000.
-The fees are payable in cash; however, the after-tax portion of such fees must be used by the nonemployee directors to purchase Common Shares on the open market.
+The Vice-Chairman of the Board is paid an additional \$40,000 per annum.
+The fees are payable in cash; however, the after-tax portion of such fees must be used by the non-employee directors to purchase Common Shares on the open market.
 The Common Shares are required to be held in escrow for a minimum average period of four years.
 The non-employee directors will also be reimbursed for all out-of-pocket expenses incurred in their capacities as members of the Board.
-During the fiscal year ended December 31, 2022, no non-employee directors other than Lawrence Cunningham rendered additional professional services, directly or indirectly, to the Corporation.
+During the fiscal year ended December 31, 2023, no non-employee directors rendered additional professional services, directly or indirectly, to the Corporation.